 the flow rates of all these different injectors.
 This is what we do, here, at RC

-Engineering.
+Fuel Injection.
 Through years of exhaustive testing, we have an extensive computer

 database that covers almost every injector made for every engine.
 The only injectors

 we don't have complete flow data for, yet, are the 1998 and later stuff.

 "Now we had a 'hot rod' injector which was really one designed for

 some other use, but we didn't stop there.
 Once motors got bigger and bigger, people

 started making more power than the biggest production injectors could support.
 We

 needed to find out how to take them apart and modify them to flow more.
 When we

 learned to do that, we also figured out how to make the spray patterns better, along

 The Quickest in the World Use RC Injectors